keul/keul.it/content/blog/javascript-execute-cpu-intensive-tasks-with-workers/index.md

 Welcome to JavaScript an (historically) single-process and single-threaded.

-I like JavaScript because a lot of stuff is asynchronous by default (using a syntax that is easy to be understood...
+I like JavaScript because a lot of stuff is asynchronous by default (using a syntax that can be understood by humans...
 I'm looking at you Python) so it shines when you need to handle a lot of concurrent I/O, but we are still inside a single event loop.
 Is this Windows 95™? 🤷‍♂️

-So, in JavaScript you can delay stuff "for later" or to next tick, by using `setTimeout`, `setInterval`, `requestAnimationFrame`, ... but you should never block the thread, you can't efficiently perform a long CPU intensive operation.
+So, in JavaScript you can delay stuff "for later" or to next tick, by using `setTimeout`, `setInterval`, `requestAnimationFrame`, `requestIdleCallback`, ... but you should **never block the thread**.
+You can't efficiently perform a long CPU intensive operation.

 Until Workers has been introduced.

 A Worker is a background task (this time, for real) that execute in a **separate thread**.
-Web Workers are one of the technology behind bigger brother Service Worker.
+Web Workers are one of the technology behind bigger brother [Service Worker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API).

 It has some limitations, it can't touch the DOM for example, but can communicate with the main thread using messages (so asynchronously).

-A Web Worker usage is not exactly straightforward as running a thead in programming language, using Vanilla JS you should run something like this:
+For this reason using a Web Worker is not exactly straightforward as running a thead like in every other programming language: using Vanilla JS you should run something like this:

 ```JavaScript
 myWorker = new Worker('worker.js');
 ```

+As you can see a Web Worker works by running JavaScript _module_, you can't easily run a function in a thread (due to limitations discussed above).

 ### workerize

-As you can see a Web Worker works by running JavaScript _module_, you can't easily run a function in a thread (due to limitations discussed above).

 But there's many additional libraries that make things easier.